Why You Need an Accessible Website

 The widget it places on your pages allows visitors to activate a screen reader, change contrast, increase font size, adjust line height and text alignment and more.

-The widget can be useful for low-vision users of your site.
+The widget can also be useful for low-vision users of your site.

-And the paid service uses asynchronous code to resolve accessibility issues as a page loads.
-But to my knowledge as of this writing, it doesn’t fix the underlying issues.
+The paid service uses asynchronous code to resolve accessibility issues as a page loads.
+But to my knowledge as of this writing, this solution doesn’t fix the underlying issues.

-But I got to thinking ~ what if I attempted to fix my site instead?
+This got me to thinking ~ what if I attempted to fix my site instead?

-If I could get my site reasonably compliant, then I wouldn’t need Userway or any other such service to remediate my web pages.
+If I could get my site reasonably compliant, then I wouldn’t need Userway, AccessiBe, or any other such overlay service to remediate my web pages.

 So I removed the plugin, rolled up my sleeves, and got to work.